Bacterial Capsule: Importance, Capsulated Bacteria

 Three clinical stories that make capsules unforgettable

-Story 1 — Griffith's mice and the birth of molecular biology In 1928, Frederick Griffith injected mice with heat-killed encapsulated (virulent) S. pneumoniae mixed with live non-encapsulated (avirulent) bacteria.
-Neither alone killed the mice — but the combination did.
+Story 1: Griffith's mice and the birth of molecular biology In 1928, Frederick Griffith injected mice with heat-killed encapsulated (virulent) S. pneumoniae mixed with live non-encapsulated (avirulent) bacteria.
+Neither alone killed the mice, but the combination did.
 Something from the dead encapsulated bacteria had transformed the living non-encapsulated bacteria into deadly encapsulated ones.
-This single experiment, driven entirely by capsule biology, eventually led Avery, MacLeod, and McCarty to identify that "something" as DNA — proving DNA was the molecule of heredity, the foundational discovery of molecular genetics.
+This single experiment, driven entirely by capsule biology, eventually led Avery, MacLeod, and McCarty to identify that transforming factor as DNA, proving it was the molecule of heredity and laying the foundation for modern molecular genetics.

-Story 2 — The post-splenectomy emergency A trauma patient has an emergency splenectomy after a car accident.
-Years later, they develop a mild fever and within 12 hours are in septic shock from pneumococcal sepsis — a presentation so rapid and severe it is specifically named "overwhelming post-splenectomy infection" (OPSI), with mortality rates of 50–70% even with treatment.
+Story 2: The post-splenectomy emergency A trauma patient has an emergency splenectomy after a car accident.
+Years later, they develop a mild fever and within 12 hours are in septic shock from pneumococcal sepsis, a presentation so rapid and severe it is specifically named overwhelming post-splenectomy infection (OPSI), with mortality rates of 50–70% even with treatment.
 The spleen they lost was their primary mechanism for clearing poorly opsonized encapsulated bacteria.
-This is precisely why every splenectomy patient must receive pneumococcal, meningococcal, and Hib vaccination — ideally before the splenectomy, or as soon as possible afterward.
+This is precisely why every splenectomy patient must receive pneumococcal, meningococcal, and Hib vaccination, ideally before the procedure or as soon as possible afterward.

-Story 3 — The string test in the urine lab A junior lab technician touches an inoculation loop to a large, glistening, mucoid colony on a MacConkey plate and lifts — the colony stretches into a long string, several centimetres, before breaking.
-This "string test" is a simple bedside indicator of a thick polysaccharide capsule, and it is virtually diagnostic for Klebsiella pneumoniae among the lactose-fermenting Enterobacteriaceae.
-A confident technician can call this presumptive identification before any biochemical test is run.
+Story 3: The string test in the urine lab A junior lab technician touches an inoculation loop to a large, glistening, mucoid colony on a MacConkey plate and lifts it, causing the colony to stretch into a long string of several centimeters before breaking.
+This string test serves as a simple bedside indicator of a thick polysaccharide capsule and is virtually diagnostic for Klebsiella pneumoniae among the lactose-fermenting Enterobacteriaceae.
+A confident technician can make a presumptive identification using this method before running any biochemical tests.

 Key exam facts in one table